iamthiru/Node-js-JWT/Pupil/Just_Eyes_Modified_README.md

 ### Main Function:
 * The choice is made based on the type of video (NIR/Color).
+* We use a 3x3 kernel to sharpen and Gaussian Blur to smoothen the frame.
 * For an NIR Video:
   * We detect the Pupil and Pupil center (in a frame) since it has more contrast as compared to the Iris (Function: PUPIL_DETECTION).
   * Iris is then detected using the returned frame from PUPIL_DETECTION along with the Pupil center.